The Big Lebowski | 1998

 Driving south on Cahuenga, the Dude turns into La Mirada Avenue toward Vine Street when, after dropping a roach into his lap, he crashes the car and discovers the homework of little Larry Sellers.

-Supposedly on ‘Radford in North Hollywood’, the Sellers home, where the ever-enthusiastic Walter trashes the red Corvette, is Stearns Drive between West Pico Boulevard and West 18th Street, in the Fairfax district.
+Supposedly on ‘Radford in North Hollywood’, the Sellers home, where the explosive Walter furiously trashes the innocent neighbour's red Corvette as the uncomprehending young Larry looks silently on, is 1824 Stearns Drive between West Pico Boulevard and West 18th Street, in the Fairfax district.

 The final scattering of ashes is on the coastal bluffs at Point Fermin Park, 807 West Paseo Del Mar, San Pedro, off limits to the public, south of Los Angeles.